 - Fact Checked

-The COVID-19 second wave brought with it an astoundingly large number of cases.
-This means a large portion of the country has been infected by the virus – some have tragically lost their lives.
+The COVID-19 second and now the third wave brought with it an astoundingly large number of cases.
+This means a large portion of the country has been infected by the virus - some have tragically lost their lives.
 Thanks to the tireless efforts of the medical community, many were able to survive the dangerous symptoms of the COVID-19 infection.
 But, it’s important to remember that recovery should be closely supervised by a medical professional as well.
-There are long term health complications of COVID-19 (this is also called Long COVID-19) that everyone should be aware about.
+There are long-term health complications of COVID-19 (this is also called Long COVID-19) that everyone should be aware of.
 These symptoms of Long COVID-19 can persist from 3 weeks to 1 year.
 Experts say that 30%-40% of COVID-19 patients have at least one symptom of Long COVID.

 COVID-19 symptoms can also last for months for some individuals, which can lead to lung, heart and brain damage.
 This gives ample leeway for risk of chronic health conditions.
 Read on to find out how the body can be affected systemically after recovery.